0install/docs/docs/developers/json-api.md

 ["invoke", "1", "select", [{"interface": "http://repo.roscidus.com/security/gnupg"}, false]]
 ```

 All responses have the form `["return", myref, status, return-value]`, where `myref` lets you correlate this reply with the request you sent.
 The possible responses are `["ok", return-value]`, `["ok+xml", return-value]` and `["fail", error-message]`.
-In the case of `ok+xml`, the message is immediately followed by another length line and some XML.
+In the case of `"ok+xml"`, the message is immediately followed by another length line and some XML.
 The above request might generate this response, which says to use the distribution's native version of GnuPG (2.0.22-2):

 ```plain
 0x0000002f